-Making technology work more efficiently.
+Making technology work more effectively.

 In April, 2015, The SEC issued cybersecurity guidelines for money managers and investment advisers.
 These guidelines provided best practices for mitigating information leakage risks and improving data security.
 Too often many smaller investment houses may not have knowlegeable staff to implement these SEC best practices.